 Objectives, project goals and planned results.

-Leverage points for re-industrialisation.
+Leverage points for urban manufacturing.